NavBar

 If you don't know a Mason, look through the lodges listed and find one that is in your area, and meets on a night that works for your schedule.
 Use the link to contact the Lodge Secretary and express your interest.

-If you aren't from Sarnia or the surrounding area then go to the Grand Lodge of Canada website and find the "How can I join" section.
+If you aren't from Sarnia or the surrounding area then go to the Ontario Masons website and find the "How can I join" section.

-Much of this content is from the Grand Lodge of Canada (Ontario Masons) website.
+Much of this content is from the Ontario Masons website.